Denis Whitburn

 Denis Whitburn (born 13 September 1944) is an Australian film writer and producer.
 He was a copywriter and journalist who moved into screenwriting and theatre.

-Whitburn often worked with Phil Avalon wrote wrote:
+Whitburn often worked with Phil Avalon who wrote:

 Denis is a real character.
-Stocky-built, bearded with a scattergun approach to life.
-Cigar hanging out of his mouth, think Orson Wells Oz version.
-I loved Dennis’ writing style, he had this ‘Tarantino’ way with dialogue, it was kooky, cool, he needed a good director to be on the same page.
+Stocky-build, bearded with a scattergun approach to life.
+Cigar hanging out of his mouth, think Orson Welles Oz version.
+I loved Denis' writing style, he had this 'Tarantino' way with dialogue, it was kooky, cool, he needed a good director to be on the same page.